kislyuk/watchtower/README.rst

 IAM permissions
 ~~~~~~~~~~~~~~~
 The process running watchtower needs to have access to IAM credentials to call the CloudWatch Logs API.
-The process
+The standard
-for loading and configuring credentials is described in the
+procedure for loading and configuring credentials is described in the
 `Boto3 Credentials documentation <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html>`_.
 When running Watchtower on an EC2 instance or other AWS compute resource, boto3 automatically loads credentials from
-`instance metadata <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html>`_ or container
+`instance metadata <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html>`_ (IMDS) or
-credentials provider (AWS_WEB_IDENTITY_TOKEN_FILE or AWS_CONTAINER_CREDENTIALS_FULL_URI).
-The easiest way to grant the
+container credentials provider (AWS_WEB_IDENTITY_TOKEN_FILE or AWS_CONTAINER_CREDENTIALS_FULL_URI).
+The easiest way to
-right permissions to the IAM role associated with these credentials is by attaching an AWS
+grant the right permissions to the IAM role associated with these credentials is by attaching an AWS
 `managed IAM policy <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html>`_ to the
 role.
 While AWS provides no generic managed CloudWatch Logs writer policy, it is recommended that you use the
 ``arn:aws:iam::aws:policy/AWSOpsWorksCloudWatchLogs`` managed policy, which has just the right permissions without being